-The study of biases in the distribution of prime numbers has recently been reinvigorated by the work of Lemke Oliver and Soundararajan on the phenomenon somewhat similar to the one observed already by Chebyshev in 1853 and known as the Chebyshev bias (see [1] and references therein).
+The study of biases in the distribution of prime numbers has recently been reinvigorated by the work of Lemke Oliver and Soundararajan on the phenomenon related to the one observed by Chebyshev already in 1853 and known as the Chebyshev bias (see [1] and references therein).
 However, the effect under consideration here is of different nature than those discussed in the paper mentioned.